frab/frab/README.md

 ## Background

+This fork was used for the CCC conference SIGINT12 and is still in active development for future conferences.

-frab was created for the organization of FrOSCon 2011 (http://www.froscon.de).
+frab was originally created for the organization of FrOSCon 2011 (http://www.froscon.de).
 FrOSCon has previously used pentabarf (http://pentabarf.org), and although frab is a completely new implementation, it borrows heavily from pentabarf.